keybase/book-content/D-docs/03-teams/11-ftl.md

 the possibility of an attack that was always possible in loading teams, even the slow way.
 Imagine two users, Alice and Bob, who want to view the team *acme*.
-The server is trying to give them diverging versions A and B of the team without commiting to a global fork.
+The server is trying to give them diverging versions A and B of the team without committing to a global fork.
 It might publish the following sigchain tail to the Merkle tree:

 * GlobalMerkleSequenceNumber=1000: acme=[TeamSequenceNumber=10, TeamSigchainTailHash=aa001122]